 Fittingly at the end of the Barton Creek Greenbelt is the Trail’s End access point, home of the infamous Hill of Life—a steep uphill or downhill section of trail (depending on which way you’re coming from) that mountain bikers and trail runners love to conquer.
 With a 300-foot ascent or descent in a half mile, it’s the steepest section of the Greenbelt.
 Sculpture Falls is also easily accessed from the Trail’s End entry point, for those who are taking on the Greenbelt from west to east, rather than from the Twin Falls entry point, which accesses the second set of falls east to west.
 Whether accessing Sculpture Falls from the east or west, be sure to visit, particularly if you’ve taken on the Hill of Life.
 You’ll have earned it.

 One of Austin’s newest additions, the Violet Crown Trail follows the Barton Creek Greenbelt from Zilker to the 360 access point before entering into the Gaines Creek Greenbelt just southwest of the Twin Falls trailhead.
 The Violet Crown Trail is a work in progress, and once complete, will add 30 miles to Austin’s trail system.
-For now, the trail extends southwest through the Gaines Creek Area, leading all the way to Sunset Valley and the southernmost trailhead at Highway 290.
-Currently under construction, the trail will eventually go beyond the Highway 290 trailhead, leading all the way to the Lady Bird Johnson Wildflower Center.
+For now, the trail extends southwest through the Gaines Creek Area, leading all the way to Circle C Ranch and the southernmost trailhead at Slaughter Lane.
+Some miles of trail are still under construction, however, eventually the trail will lead beyond the Lady Bird Johnson Wildflower Center.

 Contributed by RootsRated.